CFDs in Detail

 How to calculate Initial Margin (IM)

-Cost of trading
+Your cost of trading

 The cost to open a CFD position is included in the dealing spread, much the same as with spread betting.
 InterTrader.com does not charge a commission on CFDs.